ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 For further guidance and practical support at any stage, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.

 ### Publishing resources for community foundations
-If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract for publishing 360Giving data.
-Community Foundations [Guide to 360Giving data publishing](https://www.threesixtygiving.org/communityfoundations/cf-publishing-guide/)
+For community foundations using the Digits2 grants management system there is special guidance about how to use a built-in 360Giving data extract for publishing 360Giving data.

+To access the Community Foundations Guide to 360Giving data publishing visit: [https://www.threesixtygiving.org/communityfoundations/cf-publishing-guide/](https://www.threesixtygiving.org/communityfoundations/cf-publishing-guide/)

 ## About grants management systems
 Funders of all shapes and sizes have become 360Giving data publishers, using a wide range of grants management systems and some by collecting basic data in spreadsheets.